Balts: Middle Ages

 In the 12th and 13th centuries, internal struggles and invasions by Ruthenians and Poles, and later the expansion of the Teutonic Order, resulted in an almost complete annihilation of the Galindians, Curonians, and Yotvingians.
 Gradually, Old Prussians became Germanized or Lithuanized between the 15th and 17th centuries, especially after the Reformation in Prussia.
 The cultures of the Lithuanians and Latgalians/Latvians survived and became the ancestors of the populations of the modern-day countries of Latvia and Lithuania.

 Old Prussian was closely related to the other extinct Western Baltic languages, Curonian, Galindian and Sudovian.
 It is more distantly related to the surviving Eastern Baltic languages, Lithuanian and Latvian.
 Compare the Prussian word seme (zemē), Latvian zeme, the Lithuanian žemė (land in English).

+Modern era

+In the modern era, the Balts — primarily Lithuanians and Latvians — have sustained a unique cultural and linguistic identity along the eastern shores of the Baltic Sea, speaking the only surviving Eastern Baltic languages, Lithuanian and Latvian, which are among the most conservative Indo‑European tongues and retain archaic features from their Proto‑Indo‑European roots.
+Following nearly five decades of Soviet rule, Lithuania and Latvia restored their independence in 1990–1991 and subsequently pursued integration with Western institutions, culminating in accession to both the European Union and NATO in 2004.
+In the 21st century, these two Baltic nations have established stable democracies with parliamentary systems, preserved local languages and traditions, and address common economic, political and cultural priorities.

 Culture

 The Balts originally practiced Baltic religion.
 They were gradually Christianized as a result of the Northern Crusades of the Middle Ages.
 Baltic peoples such as the Latvians, Lithuanians and Old Prussians had their distinct mythologies.
 The Lithuanians have close historic ties to Poland, and many of them are Roman Catholic.
 The Latvians have close historic ties to Northern Germany and Scandinavia, and many of them are irreligious.
 In recent times, the Baltic religion has been revived in Baltic neopaganism.